How old must a child be to enter as a beginner in the Suzuki Strings Program?

 Although many non-Suzuki or “traditional” teachers use some or all of the elements listed below, Shinichi Suzuki, founder of the Suzuki Method, formulated them in a cohesive approach:

 The Suzuki Method is not a group method.
 Once a student is accepted into the Suzuki program, their curriculum includes private lessons and group classes.

 Is it possible for my child to participate in Suzuki group classes if s/he studies with a non-Community School teacher?

 Unfortunately, students who study privately with outside instructors may not participate in our Suzuki group classes.
-However, we do have an orchestra program where both Community School and non-Community School students may audition for participation.
+However, we do have an orchestra program where both CSPA and non-CSPA students may audition for participation.